arronlacey/ExECT/README.md

 # ExECT

-ExECT uses the open source GATE framework to build an application to extracts epilepsy information from clinic letters.
+ExECT (Extraction of Epilepsy Clinical Text) uses the open source GATE framework to build an application to extracts epilepsy information from clinic letters.
 It makes use of the Bio-YODIE GATE plugin (https://gate.ac.uk/applications/bio-yodie.html) as well as the South London and Maudsley medication application (https://github.com/KHP-Informatics/brc-gate-pharmacotherapy)

 ## Instructions